Retinol vs Retinoids for Acne: Which is Better?

 Should I start with retinoid or retinol?

-If you have sensitive skin that is prone to irritation, over-the-counter retinol may be a good starting point, as it is not as potent as retinoids.
+If you have sensitive skin that is prone to irritation, over-the-counter retinol may be a good starting point, as it is not as potent as prescription retinoids.

-Which retinoid is best for acne?
+Retinol vs Tretinoin - Which retinoid is best for acne?

 Sources